 The player starts on the bridge, where the first combat will take place, a enormous dragon guarding the entrance to the city.
-The player gets the chance to see the entire city along with the finish introducing the entrance to the castle in a grand reveal and creating a wow-moment.
+The player get the chance to see the entire city along with the end goal of the level, introducing the entrance to the castle in a grand reveal and creating a wow-moment.

 After defeating the dragon, the next moment is to traverse the marketplace to reach the checkpoint, which the level loops back to two times.
 There’s only one way to go: the first exit to the right; find the key to open the other two gates.
 This path leads the player to a new area.
 The new location also loops back to the checkpoint and the last step of the level, which is the boss fight in the castle.

 To make areas stand out and for the player to recognize where they are I made point of interests with storytelling details and worked a lot with Rule of third.
 By design a lot of the views with rule of third I could create interesting and impactful areas which both look beautiful and interesting.

 To guide the player forward I made sure to use leading lines, both with the textures of the meshes but also with the paths that the player needs to take to progress through the level.

 The city of Summertide used to be a pleasant city where many merchants came to buy and sell their crops and craftworks.
 Due to their corrupted queen, who turned mad and made a pact with the elder dragon, the city started to die out, and the citizens who stayed got twisted and turned as crazy as their queen.
 Now the player needs to fight her inside her castle.
 But to get there, the player needs first to battle the elder dragon, get the key to the town's gates and reach the court, trying not to get killed by the corrupted citizen still walking the streets.